Welcome to Crescent School's Admissions Update e-newsletter.

 Year 6 Secondary Destinations And Scholarship Success

-Sarah Webb, Assistant Head and Year 6 Teacher, said, “Our aim is always to do our best to help our pupils reach the destination secondary school of their choice.
-Despite the challenges of recent years, the children have enjoyed great success.
-We are particularly pleased with the range of scholarship offers they have received.
+Sarah Webb, Assistant Head and Year 6 Teacher, said, “It’s lovely to see the children enjoying such success.
+Our aim is always to do our best to help our pupils reach the destination secondary school of their choice and we are particularly pleased with the range of scholarship offers this group has received.
 It’s an excellent outcome and everyone here is thrilled for them.”

 View Gallery